OSGConnect/connectbook/generate-add-sshkey.md

 We will discuss how to generate a SSH key pair on both Unix-based and Windows.

 Please note: The key pair consist of a private key and a public key.
-Keep the private key only on machines that you have direct access to, i.e. your local machine (your laptop or desktop).
+Keep the private key on machines that you have direct access to, i.e. your local machine (your laptop or desktop).

 ### Unix-based operating system (Linux/Mac)